datacamp/community-courses-kaggle-python-tutorial-on-machine-learning/chapter2.md

 - Print the `Sex` and `Embarked` columns

 *** =hint
-- Use the standard bracket notation to select the appropriate column, and don't foget the `==` operator.
+- Use the standard bracket notation to select the appropriate rows and columns, and don't foget the `==` operator.

 *** =pre_exercise_code